World resigned, but wary of unpredictable Donald Trump

 European Council President Donald Tusk, who is wrestling with a migrant crisis driven by Syria's civil war and with Russian aggression along the Baltic states and in Ukraine, said that, "While respecting the democratic choice of the American people, we are at the same time aware of the new challenges that these results bring.
 One of them is this moment of uncertainty over the future of our transatlantic relations."

-If Trump is to be taken at his word, there will be substantial many question marks about the future of US relations across the Atlantic and Pacific.
+If Trump is to be taken at his word, there will be many question marks about the future of US relations across the Atlantic and Pacific.

 In Europe, Trump has questioned whether NATO is still relevant and demanded that member states pay more for defense spending.
 Trump has praised Russian President Vladimir Putin as a strong leader, despite Russia's military incursion into US ally Ukraine and its annexation of Crimea, which triggered Western sanctions.